Spokane Valley demands say in debate over utility tax

 The city of Spokane and Spokane County are wrestling over a new utility tax on county residents – and Spokane Valley officials want to enter the fray.

-Spokane Valley Mayor Ben Wick sent Spokane Mayor Nadine Woodward a sharply worded letter this week, demanding the Valley’s voice be heard in what has quickly become a complex intergovernmental squabble.
+Spokane Valley Mayor Ben Wick sent Spokane Mayor Nadine Woodward a sharply worded letter last week, demanding that the Valley’s voice be heard in what has quickly become a complex intergovernmental squabble.

 The city is considering imposing a 20% tax on revenue generated at Spokane County’s Regional Water Reclamation Facility, which is located in Spokane but serves residents outside its borders.